bajkacper/Service-Request-Management-Application/README.md

    ```bash
    git clone https://github.com/bajkacper/Service-Request-Management-Application
    ```
-2. Navigate to the project directory:
-    ```bash
-    cd
-    ```
-3. Deploy the application to your ServiceNow instance.
+2. Deploy the application to your ServiceNow instance.

 ## Usage
 1. Log in to your ServiceNow instance.